ivpn/ivpn.net/src/content/pages/terms-of-service.md

 ---
 # Terms of Service

-###### Last updated: 19th May 2017
+###### Last updated: 21 January 2021

-These are the terms of service you are agreeing to when you subscribe and/or are using the services of IVPN.
+These are the terms of service you are agreeing to when you subscribe and/or are using the services of IVPN, operated by Privatus Limited.

-Please note that in this agreement, the term "You" means you the "Subscriber/User", and the term "We" or "Our" means IVPN, its owners, employees, agents and any others involved with IVPN.
+Please note that in this agreement, the term "You" means you the "Subscriber/User", and the term "We" or "Our" means Privatus Limited, its owners, employees, agents and any others involved with Privatus Limited.

 ##### As a subscriber of our services, you agree that: